ibrow19/Snake-Engine/README.md

 Following is an introduction to how the engine works and how to use it with example code from the basic demo provided.
 The source code for the demo can be found in the `demo` directory.
 The demo has the player control a spaceship with a rotatable turret attached on top.
+The spaceship can be controlled with `a`, `d` and `w`.
+The turret can be rotated with the left and right arrow keys.

 ### Nodes
 Each game object in the Snake Engine is a node in the scene graph.
 The scene graph is a tree that represents the current game state.
 Each node has a transformation representing its current translation, rotation and scale.
-A nodes global transform is equal to its own transform combined with the transformation of its parents in the scene graph back up to the root.
+A node's global transform is equal to its own transform combined with the transformation of its parents in the scene graph back up to the root.
 This means a node's children's transformations are relative to its own transformation.
 This is useful for defining relationships between game